-Greenhouse gases are mainly indirect emissions resulting from the acquired electricity and are subject to the policy and saving initiatives as described in the section "Use of resources".
+Greenhouse gases are mainly indirect emissions resulting from the acquired electricity and are subject to the policy and saving initiatives as described in the section "Use of Resources".
+Scope 1 emissions are not reported because the companies own or control a limited number of stationary or mobile combustion sources and no significant direct greenhouse gas emissions were generated from our daily operations during the reporting period.